Aternus/babel-plugin-include/tests/SCENARIOS.md

 # SCENARIOS

-1. **Basic File Inclusion**: Test that the plugin correctly replaces "include(pathToFile)" with the content of "pathToFile" when given a valid path to a file.
+1. ✅ **Basic File Inclusion**: Test that the plugin correctly replaces "include(pathToFile)" with the content of "pathToFile" when given a valid path to a file.

+2. ✅ **Relative Paths**: Test that the plugin correctly handles relative paths, both in the form of "../file" and "./file".

+3. ✅ **Absolute Paths**: Test that the plugin correctly handles absolute paths.

+4. ✅ **Multiple Includes**: Test how the plugin handles a file with multiple "include(pathToFile)" calls.

-2. **File Not Found**: Test that the plugin appropriately handles the case where "pathToFile" points to a file that does not exist.
+5. ✅ **File Not Found**: Test that the plugin appropriately handles the case where "pathToFile" points to a file that does not exist.
 Depending on the expected behavior, this could either throw an error or return some default value.

-3. **Nested Inclusions**: Test that the plugin correctly handles the case where an included file itself includes another file.
+6. ✅ **Nested Inclusions**: Test that the plugin correctly handles the case where an included file itself includes another file.
 This will test the plugin's recursive capabilities.

-4. **Cyclic Inclusions**: Test how the plugin handles the case where there's a cycle in the inclusion (File A includes File B, and File B includes File A).
+7. **Cyclic Inclusions**: Test how the plugin handles the case where there's a cycle in the inclusion (File A includes File B, and File B includes File A).
    Depending on the intended behavior, it could either handle it gracefully, throw an error, or end up in an infinite loop.

-5. **Relative Paths**: Test that the plugin correctly handles relative paths, both in the form of "../file" and "./file".

-6. **Absolute Paths**: Test that the plugin correctly handles absolute paths.

-7. **Multiple Includes**: Test how the plugin handles a file with multiple "include(pathToFile)" calls.

 8. **Include in Different Scopes**: Test the behavior of the plugin when the include function is called inside different scopes (global scope, function